frolino/j-archive-player/README.md

 Running
 --------
 To run the program, you will first need to specify the game ID number (assigned by J!
-Archive) and the round (either "J" for "Jeopardy" or "DJ" for "Double Jeopardy") in the URL, as follows:
+Archive) and the round (either "J" for "Jeopardy" or "DJ" for "Double Jeopardy").
+You can specify these using the form on the left statistics panel.
+You can also specify the same information in the URL, as follows:

 http://&lt;path_to_index>/index.php?id=&lt;game_id>&round=&lt;round_code>